intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 fallback to jiffy time, which could be influenced by the host by changing the frequency of the timer interrupts.

+The TSC deadline timer inside the TDX guest is not secure and fully under the control of host/VMM.
+The TSC deadline feature enumeration (CPUID(1).ECX[24]) inside the TDX guest reports the platform native value, but the TDX guest kernel reads or writes to MSR_IA32_TSC_DEADLINE will result in a #VE inserted to the guest and in a subsequent TDVMCALL to VMM.
+On such a call the VMM starts an LAPIC timer to emulate tsc deadline timer and inject a posted interrupt to the TDX guest when the timer expires.

 Declaring insecurity to user space
 ==================================